Informfully/Platform/README.md

 ![Informfully](https://raw.githubusercontent.com/Informfully/Documentation/main/docs/source/img/logo_banner.png)

 Welcome to [Informfully](https://informfully.ch/)!
-Informfully is a open-source reproducibility platform for content distribution and user experiments.
+Informfully is an open-source reproducibility platform for content distribution and user experiments.

 To view the full documentation, please visit [Informfully at Read the Docs](https://informfully.readthedocs.io/).
 It is the combined documentation for all [code repositories](https://github.com/orgs/Informfully/repositories).